netteyr14/Netteyr14/README.md

 }
 ```

-> *"I build IoT and web systems end-to-end, from sensors to interfaces."*
+> *"I build IoT and web systems, all the way from the sensor to the UI."*

 ---
 <details>